mattallion/Path-Finding/README.md

  - S = starting position
  - G = goal position
  - P = path travelled to reach goal from start

+'a' files only allow 4-directional movement (up, down, left, right) and use the Manhattan heuristic.
+'b' files allow for diagonal movement as well, and use the Chebyshev heuristic.